andykuszyk/andykuszyk.github.io/2023-02-19-xmodmap-for-mac.md

 1. Clear `mod5`, which the right <kbd>alt</kbd> was previously a keysym for.
 2. Remap the keycode of right <kbd>alt</kbd> to be `Alt_L`.

-We don't need to re-add it to a modifer, because `Alt_L` is already mapped to `mod1`.
+We don't need to re-add it to a modifier, because `Alt_L` is already mapped to `mod1`.

 This is how it's done: